Roy Brown (RAF officer)

 Arthur Roy Brown, DSC1 (23 December 1893 – 9 March 1944) was a Canadian flying ace of the First World War, credited with ten aerial victories.
-The Royal Air Force officially credited Brown with shooting down Manfred von Richthofen, the "Red Baron", although it is now considered all but certain by historians, doctors, and ballistics experts that Richthofen was actually killed by a machine gunner firing from the ground.
+The Royal Air Force officially credited Brown with shooting down Manfred von Richthofen, the "Red Baron", although historians, doctors, and ballistics experts consider it all but certain that Richthofen was actually killed by a machine gunner firing from the ground.

 Early years

 Brown was born to upper-middle-class parents in Carleton Place, 50 km west of Ottawa.
 His family home still exists, located at 38 Mill Street, just down from the Town Hall.
 Another source, the Carleton Place and Beckwith Heritage Museum, refers to the family home as being on Judson Street, and says that this was his birthplace.
 That house also still exists.
 He was the middle of five children.
 He had two older sisters, Margaret and Bessie, and two younger brothers, Horace and Howard.
 His father had started business as a miller, but branched out into electrical generation when the first power grids were being set up around the start of the 20th century.
 His father eventually owned a power company in the town.

 Though Brown did well in high school, he transferred to a business school to study accounting to eventually take over the family business.
 Following this course, he wanted to continue to university to study business administration, but he needed to have graduated from high school which he had not done.
 He took a course at the Victoria High School in Edmonton from 1913 to 1915 to get his high-school diploma.
 There he befriended Wilfrid R. "Wop" May.